hari-vickey/GATE-Shortnotes/README.md

-# GATE ME Shortnotes
+# GATE short notes

-This repository contains shortnotes for GATE Mechanical Exam for General Aptitude and Engineering Mathematics
+This repository contains short notes for GATE Exam for General Aptitude and Engineering Mathematics